nathanielburman/homosexuality-is-why-I-have-no-girlfriends/README.md

 democrats will not let Republicans grow into adulthood.
 By law I need civil rights war.

-they are pure wevil for power.
+they are pure evil for power.
 They are hiding their power-evil with sexuality lies.